philemonf/transactional-key-value-store-project/README.md

 1. HDFS and YARN must be running
 2. Start the YARN Application with `./start.sh`.
 The Client REPL will start.
 3. Try `:benchmark`, it's gonna be fun.
+Please be nice to our immature system

+  Example benchmark test: `:benchmark t 100 r 10 k 500 ratio 20`
 4. Stop the YARN Application with `:exit`.
 5. View all logs with `./printlogs.sh`.